withaspirit/Elevator-Simulation/README.md

     A consistent problem throughout the project was team members not completing coding work until the day of the deadline.
 This could be solved by members being proactive and engaged with the project instead of passive, or by more deadlines being set.
 The deadlines would require more involvement from the team during the design phase.
 Proactive members would allow for ongoing development and issues to be addressed earlier rather than later.

     There was also a problem where the most proactive members did most of the work while passive members did work close to the iteration submission dates.
 This was often due to there not being enough set deadlines.
 The person who did the most Requirements Analysis was also tasked with assigning work to team members.
 This often resulted in burnout, work not being assigned, and iteration requirements not being met.
 There was an attempt to solve this by creating starting from Iteration 2, as seen in [#54](/../../issues/54), [#75](/../../issues/75), [#105](/../../issues/105), and [#151](/../../issues/151).
 Most of the work to be done for the project was laid out in these documents.
 However, it did not result in work being done earlier.
 Deadlines were still not created because it was assumed the existence of the WBS would result in team members being more proactive.
-This mostly false, as passive members remained passive.
+However, most passive members remained passive.
 The biggest difference was that the work-to-do was clearer.

   </details>